 This paper will be on Topics 8-10.
 The paper will include a collection of source material relating to the prescribed topic, and candidates will be required to answer a series of questions on this material.

-For the 2008 examination, the prescribed topic will be:
+For the 2009 examination, the prescribed topic will be:

-The teaching and practice of the religions studied in relation to other religious groups.
+The teaching and practice of the religions in relation to inequalities in society (prejudice and discrimination).

 WEIGHTING OF PAPERS